SIPP Tax Relief Explained – Tax Free Profits For Your Retirement

-One of the major benefits of putting money into a SIPP (Self-Invested Personal Pension) is that contributions come with tax relief.
+One of the major benefits of putting money into a SIPP is that contributions come with tax relief.
 This is essentially a reward from the government for saving for retirement.
-Interested in learning more about SIPP tax relief?
-Here’s everything you need to know.
+Here’s what you need to know.

 SIPP Tax Relief: How It Works

-SIPP tax relief is a tax break for those who make contributions to a SIPP account.
-The way it works is that when you make a SIPP contribution, the government hands you back the tax you’ve already paid on that money.
+SIPP tax relief is a tax break on contributions to a SIPP account.
+When you make a SIPP contribution, the government hands you back the tax you’ve already paid on that money.

 It’s worth noting that not everyone is eligible to receive tax relief.
 To be eligible for tax relief, you must be a UK resident under the age of 75.